tonydieu/eal-webdev-assignments/README.md

 # EAL BA Web Dev Assignments
-Hi!
 I'll be using this repo for practicing git and som web dev.

 This repo will probably contain:
 - Solutions for my assignements.